For the past five months I've been shredding the Onsra Challenger (belt-drive).

 I did a lot of research and have a somewhat solid grasp of what it all means.
 Still, obviously, a lot to learn, but…

-The battery is 12s2p 432 watt-hours which as far as I’m aware is on the larger side, especially for this type of board.
+As far as I’m aware is on the larger side, especially for this type of board.

 Honestly, since I’m not that technical, that really wouldn’t have bothered me, but I can see why people got annoyed from a transparency aspect.
 It’s nice to see them walking back on their original claim.